dpb-hydro/Springies.jl/docs/src/api/setups.md

 # System setups

-This page shows how dynamical systems are encoded in `Springies.jl`, and shows the existing setups provided.
+This page shows how dynamical systems are encoded in `Springies.jl`, and shows the existing setup options provided.

 ## Overview

-Dynamical systems are encoded in `Springies.jl` using `Springy` types, which contain the system parameters and external forcing.
+Dynamical systems are encoded using `Springy` types, which contain the system parameters and external forcing.
 Each `Springy` type must have a corresponding `differentials!` function, which describes how the differential terms in the system are computed.

+External forcing is given to `Springy` instances using `ForceField` types, for which a corresponding `applied_force` function must be defined.

 ## Pendulums